raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Server-Initiated Termination on Error

-After sending an error response to a client, the server MAY end the DSO session, or may allow the DSO session to remain open.
-For error conditions that only affect the single operation in question, the server SHOULD return an error response to the client and leave the DSO session open for further operations.
+After sending an error response to a client, the server MAY end the DSO Session, or may allow the DSO Session to remain open.
+For error conditions that only affect the single operation in question, the server SHOULD return an error response to the client and leave the DSO Session open for further operations.
-For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then end the DSO session by sending a Retry Delay request message, as described in
+For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then end the DSO Session by sending a Retry Delay request message, as described in
 {{delay}}.

 ## Client Behaviour in Receiving an Error {#error}

-Upon receiving an error response from the server, a client SHOULD NOT automatically close the DSO session.
-An error relating to one particular operation on a DSO session does not necessarily imply that all other operations on that DSO session have also failed, or that future operations will fail.
-The client should assume that the server will make its own decision about whether or not to end the DSO session, based on the server's determination of whether the error condition pertains to this particular operation, or would also apply to any subsequent operations.
-If the server does not end the DSO session by sending the client a Retry Delay message (see {{delay}}) then the client SHOULD continue to use that DSO session for subsequent operations.
+Upon receiving an error response from the server, a client SHOULD NOT automatically close the DSO Session.
+An error relating to one particular operation on a DSO Session does not necessarily imply that all other operations on that DSO Session have also failed, or that future operations will fail.
+The client should assume that the server will make its own decision about whether or not to end the DSO Session, based on the server's determination of whether the error condition pertains to this particular operation, or would also apply to any subsequent operations.
+If the server does not end the DSO Session by sending the client a Retry Delay message (see {{delay}}) then the client SHOULD continue to use that DSO Session for subsequent operations.

 ## Server-Initiated Termination on Overload

-A server MUST NOT close a DSO session with a client, except in certain exceptional circumstances, as outlined below.
+A server MUST NOT close a DSO Session with a client, except in certain exceptional circumstances, as outlined below.
-In normal operation, closing a DSO session is the client's responsibility.
+In normal operation, closing a DSO Session is the client's responsibility.
-The client makes the determination of when to close a DSO session based on an evaluation of both its own needs, and the inactivity timeout value dictated by the server.
+The client makes the determination of when to close a DSO Session based on an evaluation of both its own needs, and the inactivity timeout value dictated by the server.

-Some exceptional situations where a server may terminate a DSO session include:
+Some exceptional situations where a server may terminate a DSO Session include:

 * The server is undergoing reconfiguration or maintenance procedures that require clients to be disconnected.